JsebastianUVPRQ/JsebastianUVPRQ/README.md

-- 👋 Hi, I’m @JsebastianDS, a Data Scientist focused on machine learning models.
+- 👋 Hi, I’m @JsebastianDS, a Data Scientist with a background in physics.
+I’m focused on Business Intelligence solutions.
-- 👀 I’m interested in data analysis, artificial intelligence and STEM.
+- 👀 I’m interested in data analytics, artificial intelligence, and STEM.
-- 🌱 I’m currently learning Data-focused Cloud infrastructure.
+- 🌱 I’m currently learning Data solutions on Cloud infrastructure.
-- 📫 Contact me: penaloza.juan@correounivalle.edu.co
+- 📫 Contact me: jsebastiands@proton.me